Title

 Republic Act No. 10665, also known as the 'Open High School System Act,' aims to provide access to quality secondary education in the Philippines through open learning, overcoming personal and geographical constraints, and ensuring collaboration with stakeholders.

-A Community Adviser or Tagapayong Pansamahan is an adviser from within the community who helps open learners harmonize their studies with community service and leisure.
+Community Advisers are advisers from within the community who help open learners harmonize their studies with community service and leisure.

-The OHSS is open to all youth and adults who have finished elementary education, as well as high school qualifiers of the Philippine Educational Placement Test (PEPT) and the Alternative Learning System Accreditation and Equivalency Test (ALS A&E).
+The OHSS is open to all youth and adults who have finished elementary education, high school qualifiers of the Philippine Educational Placement Test (PEPT), and learners who have passed the Alternative Learning System (ALS) Accreditation and Equivalency (A&E) Test.

-The OHSS adopts the K to 12 Enhanced Basic Education Curriculum using its standards and learning competencies.
+The OHSS adopts the K to 12 Enhanced Basic Education Curriculum using the standards and learning competencies of the different subject areas of the program.

-They are enlisted from current teachers of the mother high school implementing the program.
-Community Advisers and Source Persons are hired by LGUs with honoraria arranged with the local school board.
-Upon full K to 12 implementation, the DepED division over the mother high school hires and compensates Source Persons.
+Open High School Teachers and Teacher Advisers are enlisted from those currently teaching in the mother high school implementing the program.
+Community Advisers and Source Persons are hired by the LGU with honoraria arranged with the local school board in accordance with guidelines issued in consultation with DepEd; upon full K-12 implementation (especially Senior High School), the Division of DepEd with authority over the mother high school will be responsible for hiring Source Persons and compensating them.

-Private educational institutions may establish their own privately-funded learning centers that adhere to OHSS standards and criteria, subject to DepED approval.
+Yes.
+Private educational institutions may establish their own privately-funded learning centers following OHSS standards and criteria, subject to DepEd approval.

 Analyze Cases Smarter, Faster